Lessons from the Life of John Mark

 There is an interesting story that begins in Acts 13.
 From it we can learn about the life of John Mark.

 God tells the church to commission and send out Barnabas and Paul to other cities, telling the people they meet about Jesus.
 They do this, taking with them John (also called, John Mark or just Mark).

-Later, Barnabas wants to give John Mark a second chance (an example of mercy), but Paul says “no” (an example of justice).
-They part company over this disagreement, each going their separate ways.
-This might seem like a bad thing, but it turns out to be a good thing, as they are then able to cover twice the ground, doubling their effectiveness and outreach.
+This might seem like a bad development, but it turns out to be good, as they are then able to cover twice the ground, doubling their effectiveness and outreach.

 For John Mark, his story ends on a positive note, too, with him and Paul later being reconciled (an example of grace) and Paul esteeming John Mark as his fellow worker and as being useful to him.

 This is a great lesson in life.
 Despite making mistakes along the way, we can still finish well.
 John Mark did and so can we.

 Read more about other people in the New Testament in The Friends and Foes of Jesus, now available in e-book, paperback, and hardcover.